Port of Eden: Facilities

 The port consists of two commercial shipping wharves, the Mobil petroleum wharf, a cargo storage area and ancillary facilities.

 The Breakwater Wharf caters for the timber industry, the fishing fleet and cruise shipping.
 The wharf is 105 m long with depths ranging from 3 m to the landward end and 8.8 m seaward, with a tidal variation of 2 m.
 The wharf itself is concrete with rubber fending.

 In 2003 a multi-purpose wharf and munitions facility was constructed to expand naval repair and refit operations and increase the port's timber export capacity by 150000 t.
 The length of the multi-purpose wharf is 200 m, accessed via a 560 m timber jetty.
 Berthing depth is 12 m but maximum vessel raft is restricted by a low-water fairway depth of 11 m.

 The common-user cargo storage area covers 10 ha with a gravel surface and sealed internal roads.
 Storage capacity was estimated to reach 500000 t in 2010/11.

 Cruise terminal

+Since 2014, the Port of Eden has seen a significant increase in cruise ship visitation.
+To allow cruise ships to berth alongside in Snug Cove, rather than anchoring in Twofold Bay and tendering passengers ashore by boat, a $44 million wharf extension commenced construction in August 2017 and was completed in August 2019.

+Passenger vessels up to 345 metres in length are able to berth alongside the upgraded wharf due to the completion of the following key works: